wyattdanger/YAML-Reader/README.md

 # Yaml Reader

-Written for fun as an exercise in Ruby.
+Written for fun one evening as an exercise in Ruby.
 Perhaps you have a YAML file:

 ```yaml
 ---